-Whatever the case may be, if you’re buying a home strictly to renovate, there are a few tell-tale signs you should look for before placing your offer.
-Here are the top 3 things to looks for before purchasing a home planned for renovations that you can do without an inspection.
+Whatever the case, if you’re buying a home strictly to renovate, there are a few tell-tale signs you should look for before placing your offer.
+Here are the top 3 things to look for before purchasing a home planned for renovations that you can do without an inspection.

 Two: Property survey

-Property surveys are key to houses being renovated especially when an addition or backyard construction is planned for the home.
-Property surveys allow the new homeowner to be informed and liable for its property lines and what lays within them.
-They can also help speed up projects to your backyard such as re-siding your home, adding a deck or fence, backyard structure or new landscaping.
+Property surveys are key to renovating houses, especially when an addition or backyard construction is planned for the home.
+Property surveys allow the new homeowner to be informed and liable for its property lines and what lies within them.
+They can also help speed up projects to your backyard, such as re-siding your home, adding a deck or fence, creating a backyard structure or new landscaping.

-At Premier Fence, a Boyer-run business for over 90 years in the Kitchener-Waterloo region, they suggest that a property survey be the guideline of all outdoor work done on a house.
-“We see a lot of neighbor rivalry in our outdoor construction projects.
-It comes down to what land you own, where your property line cuts that off and ensuring that nothing is obstructing or shadowing your neighbors backyard.”
+At Premier Fence, a Boyer-run business for over 90 years in the Kitchener-Waterloo region, they suggest that a property survey be the guideline of all outdoor work done on the house.
+“We see a lot of neighbour rivalry in our outdoor construction projects.
+It comes down to what land you own, where your property line cuts off, and ensuring that nothing obstructs or shadows your neighbour's backyard.”

-Whether it’s a fence or deck or a tree that’s leaning the wrong way - property surveys can help you make informed decisions to keep your yard safe, your neighbors happy and the outdoor of your home the least of your renovation worries.
+Whether it’s a fence or deck or a tree that’s leaning the wrong way - property surveys can help you make informed decisions to keep your yard safe, your neighbours happy and the outdoors of your home the least of your renovation worries.

-Once you have your property survey in hand, it’s always good to 'scope out' the neighbors next to your new house.
-While noise by-laws vary from city to city, it’s good to assume that most people will be out of their homes between the majority of hours you’re under construction.
-If you’re in a more mature neighborhood, it’s a good omen to give letters with notice of construction hours and length of the project before you get started.
+Once you have your property survey in hand, it’s always good to 'scope out' the neighbours next to your new house.
+While noise by-laws vary from city to city, it’s good to assume that most people will be out of their homes during the majority of hours you’re under construction.
+If you’re in a more mature neighbourhood, it’s a good omen to give letters with notice of construction hours and length of the project before you get started.
 Here’s a template we use:

 My name is _________ and I am your new neighbor at ____________.